bigcommerce/dev-docs/docs/api-docs/storefront/widgets/product-widget-tutorial.md

 ## Prerequisites

 * [A BigCommerce store](https://support.bigcommerce.com/s/article/Starting-a-Bigcommerce-Trial).
-* API OAuth [access token](/api-docs/getting-started/authentication/rest-api-authentication) with the OAuth **Content** scope set to **modify**.
+* An [API account access_token](/api-docs/getting-started/authentication/rest-api-authentication) with the OAuth **Content** scope set to **modify**.
 * Understanding of [widgets](/api-docs/store-management/widgets/overview#widgets) and the [Widgets API](/api-docs/store-management/widgets/overview).
 * Familiarity with [Page Builder](/stencil-docs/page-builder/page-builder-overview).

-The steps in this tutorial assume that you are familiar with BigCommerce’s Widgets API, and have obtained the API `access_token` with the `content` `modify` scope.
-The API `access_token` is required to inject, remove, and list widgets into any page of the store.
+The steps in this tutorial assume that you are familiar with BigCommerce’s Widgets API, and have created an API account with the `content:modify` scope.
+The API account `access_token` is required to inject, remove, and list widgets into any page of the store.
 To learn more about the Widgets API, see [Widgets API Overview](/api-docs/store-management/widgets/overview).
-For information on how to create an API account, see [Creating an API Account](https://support.bigcommerce.com/s/article/Store-API-Accounts#creating).
+For information on how to create an API account, see the [Guide to API Accounts](/api-docs/getting-started/authentication/rest-api-authentication#api-accounts).

 ## Create the widget template